-While research has yet to prove that colored contacts do actually improve performance, Business Insider reports reports that many athletes in a variety of sports believe they do enhance performance.
+While research has yet to prove that colored contacts do improve performance, Business Insider reports that many athletes in a variety of sports believe they do enhance performance.

 How can I safely wear decorative contact lenses?

 - Beware of lawbreakers.
-Contact lenses ““ whether corrective or not ““ are regulated by the FDA.
-Any vendor not requiring a prescription from an eye doctor and asking for a doctor’s contact information is breaking the law.
+The FDA regulates all contact lenses, whether they’re corrective or not.
+Any vendor who doesn’t require a prescription or your doctor’s contact information is breaking the law.
 Only buy contacts from a company with FDA clearance to sell contact lenses.
-And simply never buy circle contact lenses since they are illegal in the United States.
+The United States has made it illegal to purchase circle lenses.

 - Consult an expert.
-An eye doctor will not only make sure contacts fit properly and teach proper contact care, he can also help prevent significant eye disease and damage.
-In addition, utilize follow-up visits to make sure lenses aren’t causing any irritation.
-Discuss any discomfort, even if it seems minor, since damage can be cumulative.
+An eye doctor will ensure your contacts fit properly and teach proper contact care.
+Plus, he can diagnose and prevent significant eye disease and damage.
+Also, utilize follow-up visits to ensure lenses aren’t causing any irritation.
+Discuss any discomfort, even if it seems minor since damage can be cumulative.

 - Practice proper lens care.
 Read and follow the instructions that accompany contacts as well as those given by the doctor.
 Taking care of contacts results in preventing significant inconvenience, expensive doctor bills, and even permanent damage.

 - Be selfish.
-When it comes to contacts, don’t share.
+When it comes to contact lenses, don’t share.
 They are not one-size-fits-all, and infection can transfer from one person’s eyes to another’s via contacts.
-In addition, every individual requires a different fit, and ill-fitting contacts can cause eye damage over time.
+Besides, every individual requires a different fit, and ill-fitting contacts can cause eye damage over time.

 - Use your prescription.
-Getting a prescription from an eye doctor isn’t enough; you have to actually use it when purchasing contacts.
-Quality contact retailers will not only ask for this prescription but for your eye doctor’s name and phone number as well.
+Getting a prescription from an eye doctor isn’t enough; you have actually to use it when purchasing contacts.
+Quality contact retailers will not only ask for this prescription but your eye doctor’s name and phone number as well.

-Having eyes like a cheetah or your favorite rock star may seem fun at the time, but purchasing from an unauthorized seller and leaving your eye doctor out of the mix can all too easily result in an agonizing recovery process, partial vision loss and even complete blindness.
+Having eyes like a cheetah or your favorite rock star may seem fun, but purchasing from an unauthorized seller is dangerous.
+Leaving your eye doctor out of the mix can easily result in an agonizing recovery process, partial vision loss, and even blindness!